swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

  benchmark.
 On my machine this takes around 700ms to render.

 Under Chrome and Firefox, Om on my machine is consistently 2-3X faster.
-2-7X faster across 3 major browser should be enough to get anyone interested.
 If you try toggling all of the todos you'll notice Om feels natural, while Backbone.js will feel a bit janky.
 This is probably because Om always re-renders on [requestAnimationFrame](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/).
 A pretty nice optimization to always have in all of your applications.

 Ok, excellent work!
-But, uh, that's nowhere near the 30X-40X claims you might have seen me make on Twitter.
+But, uh, while 2-7X faster across 3 major browser should be enough to get anyone interested, that's nowhere near the 30X-40X claims you might have seen me make on Twitter.

 Try the second Om benchmark - it creates 200 todos, toggles them all 5 times, and then deletes them.
 On my 11 inch Macbook it takes around